lb3361/gigatron-lb/extension-crazy/README.md

   SYS_ExpanderControl( (x<<10) | 0XD0 );
 ```
 sets an average voltage of x * 3.3 / 64 volts.
 This is achieved with
-reverse bit pwm scheme whose noise affects frequencies above 50kHZ.
-It
+``bit-reversed`` pulse modulation scheme whose noise goes into
+frequencies above 50kHZ.

-is expected that the patched ROM will duplicate the Gigatron audio
+When the Gigatron sound output is active, the patched ROM forwards
-signal to the PWM header.
-Therefore it is recommended to use a 7 kHZ
-low pass filter before sending this signal to a speaker.
+the high 6 bits of the sound sample to this pulse modulation output.
+To change this into a reasonable audio signal, one needs a high pass
+filter cutting frequencies below a couple Hz, and a low pass filter
+cutting frequencies above seven or eight kHZ.